Constraints of dynamical dark energy models from different observational datasets: Results

+In the $w$CDM model, ${w}_{0}$ is a variable constant.
+This model, as the smallest extension of the $\Lambda$CDM, is the only single-parameter DDE model included in our study.
+The parameter constraint results are shown in Figure~\ref{subfig:b}.
+It is noteworthy that for CMB+BAO+DES-Y5, we find $w_0 = -0.968\pm0.018$, corresponding to a deviation of $w_0 = -1$ at 68\% C.L..
+However, at 95\% C.L., $w_0 = -0.968_{-0.035}^{+0.038}$, this result includes the value $w_0 = -1$.
+A similar trend is observed for CMB+BAO(without LRG1 and LRG2)+DES-Y5: we get $w_0$ = $-0.972\pm0.021$ at 68\% C.L. and at 95\% C.L., the value of $w_0$ is $-0.972_{-0.044}^{+0.042}$, where $w_0 = -1$ lies outside the 1$\sigma$ interval but within the 2$\sigma$ range.
+The red line in Figure~\ref{rho-D5} shows the relationship between dark energy density and redshift in $w$CDM, which is described as ${\rho}_{de}(z)/{\rho}_{de}(0)=(1+z)^{3(1+w_0)}$.
+In the range of 1$\sigma$, the exponential term is positive and the image shows a slow monotonic increase.

-Our constraints on ${w}_{0}$ show high consistency with the results from \cite{DESI:2025zgx}, which also uses the DESI DR2 and three SNIa datasets, with only slight differences in the CMB data: a combination of Planck TTTEEE SimAll, Commander ($l<30$) and CamSpec ($l\ge 30$) likelihoods, including Planck and ACT DR6 lensing.
-In DESI+CMB+PantheonPlus, ${w}_{0}$ = $-0.995\pm0.023$; in DESI+CMB+DESY5, ${w}_{0}$ = $-0.971\pm0.021$; and in DESI+CMB+Union3, ${w}_{0}$ = $-0.997\pm0.027$.
-The constraints indicate that variations for the CMB data have not significantly affected ${w}_{0}$ in $w$CDM model.
-Compared to the result ${w}_{0}$ = $-1.028\pm0.031$ from \cite{Planck:2018vyg}, the difference is 0.93$\sigma$ for CMB+BAO+PantheonPlus; 1.58$\sigma$ for CMB+BAO+DES-Y5; and 0.83$\sigma$ for CMB+BAO+Union3.
-The data combination used is Planck TTTEEE+lowE+lensing+SNIa (Pantheon)+BAO, where BAO utilizes the 6dFGS and SDSS-MGS measurements of ${D_{V}}/{r_{drag}}$ \cite{Beutler:2011hx, Ross:2014qpa}, as well as the final anisotropic BAO measurements of DR12 \cite{BOSS:2016wmc}.
+Our constraints on ${w}_{0}$ show consistency with the results from \cite{DESI:2025zgx}, which also uses the DESI DR2 and three SNIa datasets, with only slight differences in the CMB data: a combination of Planck TTTEEE SimAll, Commander ($l<30$) and CamSpec ($l\ge 30$) likelihoods, including Planck and ACT DR6 lensing.
+We give the results as follows: in DESI+CMB+PantheonPlus, ${w}_{0}$ = $-0.995\pm0.023$, in DESI+CMB+DES-Y5, ${w}_{0}$ = $-0.971\pm0.021$, in DESI+CMB+Union3, ${w}_{0}$ = $-0.997\pm0.027$.
+The constraints indicate that variations for the CMB data have not significantly affected ${w}_{0}$ in the $w$CDM model.